 Sometimes, you may feel restricted with a conventional deadlift but the Sumo opens things up a bit.
 Not to mention, it places much less stress on the lower back and spine.

-Some people have back issues and the Sumo deadlift can naturally allow the back to stay straighter throughout the movement, therefore deeming it a safer and preferred option.
+Some people have back issues and the Sumo deadlift can naturally allow the back to stay straighter throughout the movement, therefore deeming it a safer and preferred option for people who may not be able to do the conventional lift properly.

 That leads us to the next benefit of Sumo deadlifts…